GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

 resource creation.
 If you created the recommended wrapper chart, you can easily add override values to do this.

 There should be a service account value that the charts take.
+The service account is specified under `podSpec` attribute of workload types, like `Deployment`, `StatefulSet`.
 Assume it to be `{{ .Values.controller.serviceAccount }}`, you can add the following property to your schema.

 ```yaml